-Zombieworld offers its best episode first with Fist of Jesus, which feels like it should make a natural double-bill for Lee Demabres Jesus Christ, Vampire Hunter (2001).
+Zombieworld offers its best episode first with Fist of Jesus, which feels like it should make a natural double-bill for Lee Demabres Jesus Christ, Vampire Hunter (2001), although the idea of a zombie Jesus had been handled earlier in the inept Zombiechrist (2010).
 Directors Adrian Cardona and David Munoz, who hail from Spain, maintain a demented pace.
 The episode comes with a smart and funny series of inside jokes aimed at those in the know about Christianity.
 There is a series of gonzo scenes with Jesus and Judas wading in against hordes of zombie Jews, Romans and cowboys (!), fighting them off with fish (viz the Miracle of the Loaves and Fishes), using a piranha followed by a marlin and then its gutted skeleton being wielded as a makeshift sword.
 The episode is waist-deep in gore and splatter.

 How to Survive a Zombie Apocalypse from Croatian director Vedran Marjanovic Wekster comes as a series of chapters interspersed throughout.
 It is mildly amusing but falls far too much in the shadow of Fist of Jesus, coming straight after it, and is not nearly as clever or funny by half.
 Moreover, it is far too reliant on the Resident Evil films.
 The later episodes do feature the amusing image of the hero wading into action with a bicycle seat as his weapon of choice.

 I found the Irish-made I Am Lonely tedious.
 The entire episode almost consists of Matt Prendergast monologuing about how he is enjoying being able to spend the time with his infected friend.
 The monologues are not even funny and the segments punchline on the mean-spirited side.